CharlieDigital/dn6-mongo-react-valtio/README.md

 - The highest number of critical and high advisories
 - The highest number of Dependabot alerts
 - A lag time of *218 weeks* before a vulnerability is detected and patched

+Because of the philosophy of the NPM ecosystem ("Do one thing, do it well"; for example, many projects need to import libraries to simply work with date times because the base JavaScript date/time facilities are so lacking), it means that each project will have dozens if not hundreds or even thousands (not unheard of for mature projects) transitive dependencies that could pose a security threat.
+Building any Node project always spits out a list of possible vulnerabilities and upgrades that *should* be addressed but rarely gets addressed by teams for a variety of reasons.

+While this is unavoidable for building modern web front-ends, it poses a risk on server applications -- especially when handling sensitive data.
+Over time, the cost of maintaining patch state becomes a chore in and of itself.

 ### Performance